Updated 18 December 2015

 13. Store files in the cPanel trash folder.
 When files are deleted using the File Manager in cPanel they are temporarily stored in the cPanel Trash Folder.
 This folder containing deleted files will be automatically cleared every 30 days.

 6.4.2 Inodes – Every file hosted on Crucial servers uses 1 inode and accounts considered to be using an excessive number of inodes on shared or reseller servers will be required to upgrade their hosting service or remove some of the files from their hosting service.
 For shared and reseller hosting services an inode count of 200,000 or more is considered excessive and is generally the result of issues within a web application or a web application configuration that is not appropriate for a shared hosting environment.
+We recommend maintaining less than 100,000 inodes per account for optimal performance.

 6.4.3 Bandwidth / Data Transfer Monitoring – Bandwidth / Data Transfer is monitored in a variety of ways across our range of services as outlined below: